-Every year after evaluating snowmobiles for the upcoming season, Snow Goer magazine names a Snowmobile of the Year and Top 10 list in its November issue (which mails in early September).
+Every year after evaluating snowmobiles for the upcoming season, Snow Goer magazine names a Snowmobile of the Year and Top 10 list, along with the 2017 Snowmobile of the Year.

 Top 10 Snowmobiles Of 2017